-I’ve been professionally tasting for over 20 years and have some top tasting tips for you.
-The perception of flavour is actually more about smell.
+I’ve been fortunate enough to taste food and drinks professionally for over 20 years.
+The perception of flavour is a really interesting science and actually more about smell than taste.
 Sounds odd, but the taste buds in the mouth are only capable of fairly basic perception (i.e. salt, sweet, sour, bitter and umami) so around 90% of flavour perceptions is produced by aromatic compounds hitting around 400 scent receptors in our noses.
 We all have different abilities to detect certain aromas and therefore “flavours”.
-Genetic studies have shown that on average we only have around 70% scent receptors in common.
+Genetic studies have shown that on average we only share around 70% scent receptors in common.

 Aromas themselves can be made up of a combination of aromatic compounds that can cross react to enhance or subdue perceived flavours.
 When tasting, you are trying to identify these compounds from a complex mixture i.e. beer.
 Complicated stuff!
 But my point is that you shouldn’t feel that someone else can taste better than you, everyone will be perceiving the beer slightly differently and everyones view is equally valid.

 I have attached our tasting sheet that you are welcome to download should you want to have a go.
 You can do this on your own or as a group.
-If you are doing it as a group you will notice the range of different observations that a single beer can get.
-If you are in the infuriating position where you just can’t put your finger on a particular aroma then it really helps to discuss it and that in itself is quite entertaining.
+If you are doing it as a group you will notice the range of different observations that one beer single beer can get.
+If you get to the infuriating position where you just can’t put your finger on a particular aroma then it really helps to discuss it and that in itself is quite entertaining.

 There are a number of ways of performing testing but we’re here to have some fun so have opted for a less formal approach.
 The way that we did the tasting is as follows: